mirror/dd-wrt/src/router/python/Doc/library/sys.rst

    Note that as an exception is propagated down the chain of callers, an ``'exception'`` event is generated at each level.

+   For more fine-grained usage, it's possible to set a trace function by assigning ``frame.f_trace = tracefunc`` explicitly, rather than relying on it being set indirectly via the return value from an already installed trace function.
+This is also required for activating the trace function on the current frame, which :func:`settrace` doesn't do.
+Note that in order for this to work, a global tracing function must have been installed with :func:`settrace` in order to enable the runtime tracing machinery, but it doesn't need to be the same tracing function (e.g. it could be a low overhead tracing function that simply returns ``None`` to disable itself immediately on each frame).

    For more information on code and frame objects, refer to :ref:`types`.